davidroyer/nuxt-firebase-auth/README.md

-# Nuxt.js Firebase Auth - SSR Version
+# Nuxt.js Firebase Auth - Static Generated Version

 This is an example of using Nuxt.js in SPA mode with Firebase Authentication